-The Florida Coastal Office coordinates the protection of the state’s natural, cultural and economic coastal resources.
+The Office of Resilience and Coastal Protection coordinates the protection of the state’s natural, cultural and economic coastal resources.
 DEP manages more than 4 million acres of submerged lands and coastal uplands.
-With support from NOAA, the Florida Coastal Office manages the Florida Coastal Management Program, 41 aquatic preserves, three National Estuarine Research Reserves, the Florida Coral Reef Conservation Program, and the Florida Keys National Marine Sanctuary.
+With support from NOAA, the Office of Resilience and Coastal Protection manages the Florida Coastal Management Program, 41 aquatic preserves, three National Estuarine Research Reserves, Florida Resilient Coastlines Program, Florida Coral Reef Conservation Program and Florida Keys National Marine Sanctuary.
+RCP also manages the Clean Marina Program.

-Kevin Claridge is the director of the Department of Environmental Protection’s Florida Coastal Office.
+Kevin Claridge is the director of the Department of Environmental Protection’s Office of Resilience and Coastal Protection.
 During his almost 20-year tenure with the state of Florida, he has led resource management, restoration and regulatory efforts across the state and represented Florida in many state, regional and national partnerships.
 He has administered coastal management, air, waste, water facility, environmental resource and mine reclamation programs.

 The Florida Department of Environmental Protection is committed to marshaling resources to prepare Florida’s coastal communities and habitats for the effects of climate change, especially rising sea...